canarieids/Zeek-Ubuntu-22.04/README.md

 This document is a step-by-step guide for the configuration of the Zeek platform on hardware defined, and distributed, by the <u>**CANARIE Joint Security Program**</u>.

-- Stepss that start with `(Root)` are expected to be RUN AS the 'root' user.
+- Steps that start with `(Root)` are expected to be RUN AS the 'root' user.
 - Steps that start with `(Zeek)` are expected to be run as the `zeek` user.

 ## 1.1 Community Resources